Michael Courtney and Lili-Li receive $108,867 grant from SynGAP Research Fund (SRF) dba Cure SYNGAP1

 Dr. Courtney’s team will use advanced phenotyping techniques to assess how SYNGAP1 missense variants impact the protein’s interaction with key neuronal components, such as PSD95, which is crucial for synaptic function.
 The project will also evaluate repurposed drugs like Nortriptyline and Tanganil for their ability to restore normal protein function.
 This comprehensive approach could lead to new therapeutic strategies for patients with SYNGAP1-Related Disorders (SRD). >> Keep reading

-3MT academy of finland academy professor award Awards BioCity Turku bioinformatics cancer defence dissertation Elias Tillandz EU horizon experience ffgc funding news grants honoraries honorary doctorate IMMUNOCAP immunology INITIALISE Jenny and Antti Wihuri Foundation MALDI Imaging Mass Spectrometry Melanoma metabolomics Ministry of Education and Culture Multimedia NGS Nobel Prize Research Council of Finland reserach article results Science Communication sequencing suomen akatemia SYNGAP1 SynGAP Research Fund TET harjoittelu training Type 1 Diabetes
+3MT academy of finland academy professor award Awards BioCity Turku bioinformatics cancer defence discoveries dissertation Elias Tillandz EU horizon experience ffgc funding news grants honoraries honorary doctorate IMMUNOCAP immunology INITIALISE Jenny and Antti Wihuri Foundation MALDI Imaging Mass Spectrometry Melanoma metabolomics Ministry of Education and Culture Multimedia NGS Nobel Prize Research Council of Finland research results reserach article results Science Communication sequencing suomen akatemia SYNGAP1 SynGAP Research Fund TET harjoittelu training Type 1 Diabetes

 Recent Posts